harshsethi07/Calender-app/README.md

 Uses simple for loops and basic level c++ programming.
 Very easy to understand and use.

-# Terminal Commands in Linux
+# Terminal Commands for Linux

   1.   g++ Calenderapp.cpp -o Calenderapp
   2.   ./Calenderapp